Play to your strengths: How building a targeted offer can spur growth

 Think about how your firm would define its ideal client.
 Consider using the many online resources available, or ask a Schwab representative for related materials.
 When you align on a vivid and specific picture, your firm can develop a differentiated client experience and value proposition that caters to the investors you’re after.

 Invite influential supporters to weigh in.
 Do your advisors have relationships with people in the world of your ideal clients?
 Draw upon those relationships to help your firm stay responsive to your target audience and to determine where you should invest your resources.
-Bridgewater Wealth stays attuned to its target clientele through the Her Wealth advisory board.
+Colony Group stays attuned to its target clientele through the Her Wealth advisory board.
 The board is composed of 14 women with diverse backgrounds and professions who are champions of the firm and are well connected in the community.

 “These women have deep business expertise and connections in the same circles as many of our ideal client prospects,” Mitchell says.
 “They bring us extremely valuable perspectives from outside the firm about the types of issues that women investors encounter, so we can make sure we’re responding to those needs.”